 Skip to main content

 hud.native includes reusable grader helpers for scenarios that want structured scoring without hand-building EvaluationResult objects each time.
+All graders are async.
+Grade.gather runs them in parallel and combines the results into an EvaluationResult you can yield directly from a scenario.

 Quick Example